SamCoVT/TaliForth2/docs/manual.md

 | 0 | 1 | Word can only be inlined (always native; AN). |
 | 1 | 1 | Normal word with return stack juggling removed when inlining (ST). |

-The last three flags control the header layout, so that we can optimize memory usage.
+The last three flags control the header layout to optimize memory usage.
-For regular `:` words added to the dictionary we can often halve the header from 8 to 4 bytes (excluding the name string).
+For normal `:` words added to the dictionary we can often halve the header from eight to four bytes (excluding the name string).

+> [!NOTE]
-We could also reorganize the built-in dictionary to save a little more memory but currently have preferred readability, keeping word headers disjoint from their assembly implementations.
+> We could also reorganize the built-in dictionary to save a little more memory
+> but currently have preferred readability, keeping word headers disjoint
+> from their assembly implementations.

-Here’s the full picture of the word header:
+Here’s a complete picture of the header:

 <figure>
 <img src="pics/header_detail.png" alt="header detail" />